yobasystems/alpine-ghost/README.md

   * Node Version 6.2.0
   * NPM Version 3.8.9
   * Ghost Version 0.11.3
-  * su-exec instead of gosu because it's fully gosu-compatible in a fraction of the file size.
+  * su-exec instead of gosu because it's fully gosu compatible in a fraction of the file size.

 ## Creating an instance